ultrazohm/ultrazohm_sw/docs/source/software/control/flux_approximation/flux_approximation.rst

 With this fitting config struct one can approximate the flux-linkages for a specific machine.
 The fitting parameter can be found solving the nonlinear-square problems discribed in [[#Shih_Wei_Su_flux_approx]_].
+For more information of how to get the fitting parameter see :ref:`uz_flux_approximation_script`.

 .. _uz_flux_approximation_init: